thachmpham/thachmpham.github.io/md/gdb/breakpoint.md

 :::::::::::::: {.columns}
 ::: {.column width=50%}

-A breakpoint makes your program stop whenever a certain point in the program is reached.
+Stop program whenever a point in the program is reached.
 ```sh
 break [-qualified] locspec
 ```